AB-UND-ZU/alive/README.md

 - Touch origin should create an anchor and display current direction
 - Unlocking could be a reverse collecting animation
 - Houses should be part of a larger structure
-- Patterns could execute directly after each other, maybe by indicating a return value once finished
 - Dialog does not need to flip if out of range
 - Units moving in front of AI in the right time will disupt pathfinding due to discarded path items
 - Trading doesn't support requiring multiple items of same type or with amount larger than 1